NOAA-GFDL/MDTF-diagnostics/README.md

 ## 2. Install the necessary programming languages and modules

 The MDTF framework code is written in Python 2.7, but supports running PODs written in a variety of scripting languages and combinations of libraries.
 To handle this, the framework provides an automated script for setting up and maintaining the necessary environments through the [Conda package manager](https://docs.conda.io/en/latest/).
 Conda is a free, open source software which is one component of the [Anaconda](https://www.anaconda.com/) python distribution.
 Note that the framework only makes use of Conda, thus having Anaconda is sufficient but not necessary.
-For maximum portability and ease of installation, we recommend that all users manage these necessary languages and libraries through this script, even if they have independent installations of these languages on their machine.
+For maximum portability and ease of installation, we recommend that all users manage these necessary languages and libraries through the automated script provided by the framework, even if they have independent installations of these languages on their machine.

 ### 2.1 Conda installation